 Maybe it’s because I was just having one of those frustrating weeks where stress started creeping in because I had a lot of projects started and nothing finished.
 So slicing and chopping apples was just the outlet I needed for releasing some energy.

-Get your apples on the counter.
-LOTS and LOTS of apples.
 This baked apple recipe really is perfect for fall.
 Any apple variety will do, but a mix of tart and sweet is good.
 I used gala, granny smith and fuji.

 For the baked apples, I sliced and cored them but kept the peels in tact.
 I did it such a way that the whole apple was still connected by the skin at the bottom.
 I thought it would later make a nice presentation with a big scoop of ice cream in the middle It’s a little tricky, as you have to sort of pull the apple back through the slicer.
 Don’t pull your finger through at the same time!
 Unless … of course … you’re making this recipe for Halloween and are going for the whole bloody-apples-with-finger-bits kind of dish.
 But that’s just plain gross.